risingwavelabs/risingwave/docs/dev/src/connector/intro.md

 Take Kafka as an example about how to the tests are written:

-When you use `risedev d` to start the external services, related environment variables for Kafka will be available when you run `risedev slt` :
+When you use `risedev d` to start the external services, related environment variables for Kafka will be available when you run `risedev slt`:

 ```sh
 RISEDEV_KAFKA_BOOTSTRAP_SERVERS="127.0.0.1:9092"
 RISEDEV_KAFKA_WITH_OPTIONS_COMMON="connector='kafka',properties.bootstrap.server='127.0.0.1:9092'"
 RPK_BROKERS="127.0.0.1:9092"
 ```

+The `slt` test case looks like this:

 ```
 control substitution on